meagar/hex/README.md

-# HEx - Http EXpectations
+# Hex - Http EXpectations

-HEx is a simple wrapper that extends `httptest.Server` with an expectation syntax, allowing you to create mock APIs using a simple and expressive DSL:
+Hex is a simple wrapper that extends `httptest.Server` with an expectation syntax, allowing you to create mock APIs using a simple and expressive DSL:

 ```go